keweishang/tech-resources/cmd-linux.md

 - Network I/O: `iftop` or `iftop -i eth0` (on any specific network interface)

 Shows the data transfer rate, both for data sent and received, for the past 2 seconds, 10 seconds, and 40 seconds.

+    nslookup <url>

+Query the Domain Name System (DNS) to obtain domain name or IP address mapping or for any other specific DNS record.

 ## Performance
 - `time http www.lemonde.fr`